Inauguration 2025 Academic Seminar

 *If you need help identifying your campus liaison or faculty sponsor, email firstname.lastname@example.org.

-You’ll hear from distinguished speakers and public figures in D.C.
+These morning sessions, attended by all participants, will feature distinguished speakers and public figures in D.C.
 Some of our past speakers include Washington Post journalist Ed O’Keefe, White House correspondent Alexis Simendinger and Concord Coalition National Field Director Phil Smith.

 We'll help you explore Washington, D.C., taking you into government agencies, think tanks, media outlets and more.
 You'll get a behind the scenes look at how our nation’s capital works.
 Examples of past educational briefings include the Brookings Institution, Voice of America, Woodrow Wilson International Center for Scholars and various politically-focused organizations.